-Why parts of your ad aren't showing
+Why your ad extensions aren't showing

 - Your Ad Rank, which combines your bid, the quality of your ad and landing page, and the expected impact of extensions and other ad formats.
-If your Ad Rank isn't high enough, your extension may not show.

 - Google Shopping seller ratings consist of an aggregate ratings score with snippets of customer reviews from third-party sites and Google Wallet.

 - Your keyword's quality and max.
-CPC bid.
+CPC bid

 - The position of your ad on Google search result pages.